 8 – Bring Home a Souvenir

 There are lots of great souvenirs from Holiday Nights.
-In previous years we have bought a wreath for our front door at Holiday Nights.
-Due to our travel schedule this season we decided to skip the wreath.
+As in previous years we bought a wreath for our front door at Holiday Nights.

 Other souvenir choices are ornaments, the annual glass candy cane, historic toys, and more.